Oreofreakshake/DSA-assignment/README.md

 ### Merge Sort

--   Fasted out of the given sorting algorithms, giving O(n log n) in both average and worst, 100% will recommend to use this algorithm for sorting
+-   Fastest out of the given sorting algorithms, giving O(n log n) in both average and worst, 100% will recommend to use this algorithm for sorting